Skytzo,Chinks,Music Hates You,Supermonkey,Orbital Karnie. - eyemnkogneeto.com

 Brady Bonito,(RIP), Steve Therealt(RIP) Roland Blue(RIP), Jim Peletier, Gary Bell, Wolfie and so on...

-I'm thankful for these recordings.
+I'm thankful for these friends and recordings.
 Without these people I would be nothing.
+In fact a few of them saved my ass a time or two.

-I played drums at just about every dive bar and rat joint there is to see, so did you if you know me.
+I played drums at just about every dive bar and rat joint there is to see, so did you if you knew me.

-but in the end through all its aches and pains, remnant moans and groans and future cramps ( That future is now).
+but in the end through all its aches and pains, remnant moans,groans and future cramps ( That future is now).
 It was worth everything, almost...

-proof or otherwise to show that I even did it, except these recordings and great memories.
+I have no proof or otherwise to show that I even did it, which is odd right?
+The only things I have are these recordings and great memories.

 I got to play the drums in these bands and for that I am proud.
-It's all I have left of the days of yore.
+It's all I have left of the days of yore so I figure

 ~EK